pedestal/pedestal/app/docs/design-spec.md

 ### Transactions (units of work)

-Inform messages are collections which contain multiple events which happened at the same time.
+[inform message](#inform-messages)s are collections which contain multiple events which happened at the same time.
 Transform messages are collections which contain multiple transformations which should be applied at the same time.